 About ten years ago my good friend, Ruth Kraut, shared her Passover Jeopardy game with me.
 It was very fun and I decided to make a new version every year.
 This has been a great addition to my family's Passover Seders ever since.
-Since most of us will be doing virtual Passover Seders with our families and friends, I recommend adding this game to your Seder.
-Below is the original version Ruth shared with me, and my versions for 2018, 2019, 2020, and 2021.
+Whether you are doing a virtual Passover Seder or will be in person, I recommend adding this game to your Seder.
+Below is the original version Ruth shared with me, and my versions for 2018, 2019, 2020, 2021, 2022, and 2023.
 Mix and match your favorite categories and make your own Passover Jeopardy game.
 Click here for the answer key.

 Passover Jeopardy (2023 version) Category: TEN PLAGUES: 100: It is best to treat this collection of pus with a warm compress.
 200: This is Simon and Garfunkel's old friend.
 300: After you donate about a pint of this, you are given a snack and a drink as you recover.
 400: If you have the skill, you can charge $200 an hour to remove its eggs.
 500: In Arnold Lobel’s world of these two best friends, this one is the enthusiastic and effusively positive one.

 Category: FREEDOM (in song) 100: He wants us to emancipate ourselves from mental slavery.
 200: This iconic song often sung at Passover has its roots the Book of Exodus.
 300: Formed in 1921, this men’s chorus was formed in exile.
 400: She wants freedom to cut her loose?
 500: ‘A Change is Gonna Come’ when this singer was turned away from being able to stay the night at a hotel in Louisiana.